vlevit/notify-send.sh/README.md

       -i, --icon=ICON[,ICON...]
 Specifies an icon filename or stock icon to display.
       -c, --category=TYPE[,TYPE...]
 Specifies the notification category.
       -h, --hint=TYPE:NAME:VALUE        Specifies basic extra data to pass.
 Valid types are int, double, string and byte.
+      -o, --action=NAME:ACTION           Specifies action button which should be integrated to the notification.
+NAME will be dispayed, ACTION is the comman to run.
       -p, --print-id                    Print the notification ID to the standard output.
       -r, --replace=ID                  Replace existing notification.
       -R, --replace-file=FILE           Store and load notification replace ID to/from this file.